libretime/libretime/docs/user-manual/live-broadcast.md

 1. When its almost your show time go to your LibreTime page and look at the time in the top right when your show starts go to Butt.
 2. Click the white Play button (third button in the middle).
-3. If it says connecting... and then stream time with a counter- congratulations, your are connected!
+3. If it says connecting... and then stream time with a counter- congratulations, your are connected.
-4. Go to the LibreTime page and at the top right under Source Streams the tab besides Show Source is to the left and Orange - if it is and Current shows Live Show you are connected.
+4. Go to the LibreTime page and at the top right under Source Streams the tab besides Show Source is to the left and Orange - if it's and Current shows Live Show you are connected.
-5. If it is gray, click on the **Show Source** switch to the right of it and it will toggle your show on and you will be broadcasting. _Note: whether auto connect is turned on is a station specific setting so it could work either way_
+5. If it's gray, click on the **Show Source** switch to the right of it and it will toggle your show on and you will be broadcasting. _Note: whether auto connect is turned on is a station specific setting so it could work either way_